112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="101"><em>101.
 “The French soldiers stole everything they could get their hands on.
 They stole our gas, jeeps, trucks, rations.
 We had to post guards over every vehicle.”</em></div>

 Some French soldiers certaindly did stel.
-We didn't like it.
+We didn’t like it.

 So did some Americans.
-The French didn't like that.
+The French didn’t like that.

 The French had no monopoly on “moonlight requisiotning” — as any GI knows.

 It is worth remembering that the French armies had a very large number of men who had been trained in underground fighting, in guerilla warfare, in the methods of sabotage and the resistance.
 Such soldiers live off the land.
-They're taught to.
-They're trained to.
+They’re taught to.
+They’re trained to.
 Our own parachute troops also used “unorthodox methods”.

 ## French Collaboration

 <div id="102"><em>102.
 “The French were all collaborationists.”</em></div>

-That's the line Gœbbels used.
+That’s the line Gœbbels used.
 The Germans exerted every propaganda effort to make us think there was no real resistance in France.
 Nazi censorship and Nazi firing squads tried to stop our hearing about the resistance.